 What is Urban Informatics?
 Urban informatics uses data to better understand how cities work.
 This understanding can remedy a wide range of issues affecting the everyday lives of citizens and the long-term health and efficiency of cities — from morning commutes to emergency preparedness to air quality.
-CUSP aims to be the world’s leading authority on the emerging field of urban informatics, with New York City as its laboratory and classroom.
-The urban issues CUSP takes on will be New York’s.
-The solutions it creates will make the city more productive, livable, equitable, and resilient.
+CUSP is the world’s leading authority on the emerging field of urban informatics, with New York City as its laboratory and classroom.
+CUSP creates solutions that make the city more productive, livable, equitable, and resilient.

 New York City’s government creates a terabyte of raw information every day about everything from parking tickets to electricity.
-Urban informatics can give structure and new meaning to that sea of data.
+Urban informatics gives structure and new meaning to that sea of data.

 How does Urban Informatics work?
-To see how urban informatics works, take this example of how CUSP might help New York City solve issues related to traffic congestion.
+To see how urban informatics works, take this example of how CUSP helps New York City solve issues related to traffic congestion.